-Here are some breath-taking homepages that make great use of different components in a way that motivates the visitor to explore the site further and engage with the content on the page.
+You can have a look at PageFly demo store for some ideas and inspirations, or check out some of these breath-taking homepages that make great use of different components in a way that motivates the visitor to explore the site further and engage with the content on the page.

 I have mentioned Greetabl in several of my articles because it’s just so….
 A -greeabl.
 Ok, that was an awful attempt at a joke but seriously check out this homepage.

 These guys are always on top of the next major holiday marketing-wise.
 It makes sense, because their products are personalized gift boxes (i.e. the box itself constitutes the card) with different gifts inside.